-Carrie Mae Weems, Untitled (Woman and daughter with makeup) from the Kitchen Table Series, 1990.
+Carrie Mae Weems, Untitled (Woman and doughter with makeup) from the Kitchen Table Series, 1990. proto: VC carrie Mae Weems and The Art Institute of Chicage

-Carrie Mae Weems, Untitled (Man and mirror) from the Kitchen Table Series, 1990.

-photo: © Carcie Mae Weems and The Art Institute of Chicago
+Carrie Mae Weems, Untitled (Man and mirror) from the Kitchen Table Series, 1990. photo: © Carrie Mae Weems and The Act Institute